lambdaprime/fireguard/README.md

 Where:

 JQ\_EXPRESSION -- it is a jq expression which will be sent to jq together with vm\_config.json.
 It allows you to change certain VM configuration parameters.

+## net

+net command accepts following arguments:

+- create SUBNET NETMASK -- create a new network with given SUBNET and NETMASK.
+You cannot have two networks with same SUBNET.
+- attach VM\_ID NETWORK\_ID -- attach virtual machine VM\_ID to the network NETWORK\_ID.
+You need to restart the VM after so it will join the network.

 # Examples